peterampazzo/dtu-02805-website/src/content/network-1.md

 id: 2.2
 ---

 As seen in the examples of the word clouds above there is a clear theme in each of the word clouds.
-Thus it is possible to identify a main genre that comprises all genres from the community and thus label the community accordingly.
+Thus it is possible to identify a main genre that embrace all genres from the community and thus label the community accordingly.

 This procedure does however not guranteee that the genre of every artist will be 100% correct.
 As the genre of an artist is based on the partitions of the network they will greatly rely on the underlying procedure of constructing the partitions.
-Some artist might also make music from different genres which is not accunted for.
+Some artist might also make music from different genres which is not accounted for.
-For the purpose of our analysis the procedure applied is however needed, and the results of it should thus be assesed with this conditions in mind.
+For the purpose of our analysis the procedure applied is however needed, and the results of it should thus be assesed with this in mind.

-The final network of artists is thus made up of 3098 artists with 17155 collaborations from 8 different genres: _Pop_, _Rock_, _Alternative_, _Hip-Hop_, _Country_, _Reggae_, _Funk-Soul_ and _Punk_.
+The final network of artists is thus made up of 3098 artists with 17155 collaborations from 8 different genres: _Pop_, _Rock_, _Alternative_, _Hip-Hop_, _Country_, _Reggae_, _Funk-Soul_ and _Punk_ and is shown below.

 <img src="../images/nw_artists.png" width="120%" />

-The visualization shows how the different genre types are mostly grouped together but also that some genres like the _Funk-Soul_ genres is scattered around the network.
+The visualization shows how the different genre types are mostly grouped together but also that some genres like the _Funk-Soul_ genre is scattered around the network.
 The node size is set accordingly to how many other artists the artist is connected to.
 It can for example, be observed that several nodes within the _Hip-Hop_ genre appears to be well connected to other artists.
 It appears that some genres are better represented than others but it can however be difficult to extract alot of information about the network from the visualization.